 So far four students have successfully completed studies and earned their license.
 Another four are ready to go, just waiting for their 16th birthdays.
 The program now has moved to Air Force Academy High School in Chicago, where Derrick runs the after-school Drone Club.
 For now, RBS facilitates the program, Derrick volunteers his time to teach the content, and the grant covers all the out of pocket expenses (exam fees and supplies).
 Derrick works with the students until he is sure they are well-prepared to pass the exam.

 And that’s just the written part of becoming a licensed drone pilot.
-RBS’ Captain Mark Stevenson and Mark Thompson do hands-on training with the students at the Gary Airport in Gary Indiana, to make sure students know how to effectively operate a drone and are set to be employed by a company as a drone operator or to start their own consulting business.
+RBS’ Captain Mark Stevenson and Mark Thompson do hands-on training with the students at various locations, to make sure students know how to effectively operate a drone and are set to be employed by a company as a drone operator or to start their own consulting business.

 What makes this youth program so unique is the care that RBS takes to make sure each student has what they need to succeed.
 When teaching youth in Chicago, it’s more than just saying the information and hoping it sticks; if class is over and an instructor doesn’t think a student is ready for the test, they will keep on teaching them until they are ready.

 And even after all of that, if they need help, the “We” of RBS are always available to support students in any way they can, whether it’s a technical question they’re unsure about or if there’s something specific they want to learn how to do.
 This youth program goes beyond instruction and sees students through the entire process from start to finish.

 Through the RBS “Sponsor-a-Student” program, students can get the financial support they may need to become a professional drone operator.